SpaceBuckets/SpaceBuckets/static/docs/begin-your-journey/begin-your-journey.md

         <div>A group of Space Buckets in their natural habitat</div>
     </pre>

     <em>A Space Bucket is a DIY indoor garden</em> that is made by stacking plastic containers alongside [lighting (CFL or LED)](/docs/lighting-solutions) and [airflow (PC or other fans)](/docs/airflow-solutions).
-It is an enclosed growth chamber that can be used to garden many kinds of plants.
+It is an intensive growth chamber that can be used to grow many kinds of plants.

     <b>A Space Bucket is a versatile gardening tool</b> that can be adapted to the users needs.
-Every variable of its environment can be <b>tweaked and upgraded</b>: for example, some plants may require more light intensity than others, or different humidity conditions.
+Every variable of its environment can be <b>tweaked and upgraded</b>: for example, some species may require more light intensity than others, or different humidity conditions.

     Space Buckets is also <em>a movement of gardeners, a community of botanically inclined individuals</em> who like to grow plants indoors and share information freely.
 The <a href='https://www.reddit.com/r/SpaceBuckets'>/r/SpaceBuckets subreddit</a> is our main forum, and this website is its companion.
 Bucketeers are open, friendly and thorough, as the [manifesto states](/docs/manifesto).